mariamcook/HackAI-Intro-fine-tune-LLMs/README.md

 2. Instruction-tune TK-instruct, using the InstructABSA approach and templates.

+3. Use BERT embeddings to compare language used about policies in different years

 We will be working on Google Colab, if you are working in a different environment please see the requirements.txt and make the necessary adapatations to model saving.